strapi/strapi/docs/3.0.0-beta.x/guides/error-catching.md

-# Error handling
+# Error catching

-In this guide we will see how you can handle errors to send it on the Application Monitoring / Error Tracking Software you want.
+In this guide we will see how you can catch errors and send them to the Application Monitoring / Error Tracking Software you want.

 ::: note
 In this example we will use [Sentry](https://sentry.io).